 Hello, how are you today?
 If you’ve taken a look at my blog before, you might have noticed that I rather like Cookies, ooh and Biscuits (is there a difference?)!
-This recipe for Apricot Oat Crumble Cookies started forming in my brain last week – but I was out of oats.
-Also I am very glad I ordered some with my shopping because these Cookies are scrumptiously delicious.
+Although this recipe for Apricot Oat Crumble Cookies started forming in my brain last week, it had to wait as I out of oats.
+So, I am very glad I ordered some with my shopping because these Cookies are scrumptiously delicious.

-I like to play around with textures as well as tastes and with these Crumbly Oaty Cookies you also get nice nuggets of Apricot which have a lovely chewy texture.
-The addition of Demerera sugar also adds a very slight toffee taste and extra crunch.
+Because I like to play around with textures as well as tastes, these Crumbly Oat Cookies have yummy nuggets of dried Apricot which have a lovely chewy texture.
+While the addition of Demerera sugar also adds a very slight toffee taste and extra crunch.
 So all good then!

-The first batch of Apricot Oat Crumble Cookies were made and baked.
-My special friend and chief taste tester agreed to the arduous task of tasting them – it’s a tough job, but she manages!!!
-They were given a thumbs up!!
+So, the first batch of Apricot Oat Crumble Cookies were made and baked.
+And my special friend and chief taste tester could not wait to try them.
+The result was a big thumbs up!
 Obviously I had to try one as well and they are scrummy, plus with fruit and oats in them they must be good for you.
 Well that’s my theory anyhow!

 Recipe: Apricot Oat Crumble Cookies make approximately 20

 100g/4oz Ordinary Rolled Porridge Oats (not quick cook)

 Method : Preheat the oven to 180C/160C fan, 350F, gas mark 4